-- Open the folder or directory that contains the program you wish to create a shortcut for.
+- Open the folder or directory containing the program or file you want as a shortcut.

-- Right-click on the program and click Create Shortcut.
+- Right-click the program/file and select Create Shortcut.

-- This will create a shortcut named "Shortcut to <your program>" in the directory you are in.
-If you wish to rename this shortcut, right-click the file and click rename.
+- Once done, this creates a shortcut named "Shortcut to <your program/file>" or "<your program/file> - Shortcut" in the current directory.
+If you want to rename this shortcut, right-click the file and select Rename.

-- Once the above steps have been completed, you can copy or cut this shortcut and paste it anywhere to execute this program.
+- Once the steps above are completed, you can copy or cut this shortcut and paste it anywhere.

-Once the shortcut has been created to assign a shortcut key to that Windows shortcut follow the below steps.
+Once the shortcut is created, to assign a shortcut key to that Windows shortcut, follow the steps below.